OlaGigon/CouponFollowCaseStudy/README.md

 # CouponFollowCaseStudy
-Data warehouse design and exploration

-Suggested design for the solution:
+**Data warehouse design and exploration.
+Suggested design for the solution:**

 ## 1. Data Storage